📄Click here to download my CV (PDF)

 Threshold Effect of R&D Investment During Shock: Evidence from COVID-19

-Developed an R&D competition model and applied the panel threshold model to validate outcomes.
-Concluded that firms above a size threshold significantly increased R&D spending during shocks.
+Developed an R&D competition model and computed the multiplayer Nash equilibrium, applied the panel threshold model and staggered DID to validate outcomes, concluded that firms above a size threshold significantly increased R&D spending during shocks, and estimated the welfare loss.

 The Impact of Early-Life Earthquake Exposure on Entrepreneurship

-Collected and merged household survey data with earthquake disaster data, scraped additional data for mechanism discussions using Python, visualized data by creating heatmaps in STATA, ran regressions, examined mechanisms, conducted heterogeneity analysis, and wrote the manuscript.
+Collected and merged household survey data with earthquake disaster data, scraped additional data for mechanism discussions using Python, visualized data by creating heatmaps in Stata, ran regressions, examined mechanisms, conducted heterogeneity analysis, and wrote part of the manuscript.

 The Asymmetric Effect of Gasoline Prices on Electric Vehicle Sales

 Analyzed monthly data to assess the relationship between gasoline prices and electric car sales.
-Employed the autoregressive distributed lag model to test Granger causality and asymmetric effects in multiple ways.
-Concluded that consumers respond more strongly to increases in gasoline prices compared to decreases.
+Used the autoregressive distributed lag model (ARDL) to test asymmetric effects in multiple ways.
+Concluded that consumers respond more strongly to increases in gasoline prices than to decreases.

 How Does Asteroid Mining Impact Global Inequality?

 Led a team of three to develop a game-theoretic model assessing country participation in asteroid mining.
-Analyzed historical macroeconomic data and conducted Monte Carlo simulations to estimate the impact on global inequality.
+Analyzed supply and demand data of minerals and conducted Monte Carlo simulations to estimate the impact on global inequality.

 Scholarship & Awards